 S3 Limits - the minimium size for a s3 object is 0 bytes; 100 S3 buckets per account; 5Tb object size max.

-Buckets are private by default; access control is executed using a bucket policy and or an access control list.
+Buckets are private by default; access control is executed using an IAM policy, a bucket policy, or an access control list (ACL).
+ACLs are not recommended.
 Access logs and CloudTrail are useful for audit and traceability.

 S3 IAM policies can NOT grant anonymous access; use pre-signed URLs for this use case.
 But you can DENY access with IAM Policies.
 The star (*) can be used in a policy as a wild card as can template strings like: